 The withdrawn money could also be contributed to a spouse’s (spousal) RRSP if the spouse is not yet 71.
 Finally, you can claim payments from both sources as eligible pension income to take advantage of the $2,000 pension income tax credit.

-When planning your retirement, you should be looking at the pros and cons of converting your RRSP to a RRIF, an annuity or both.
+When planning your retirement, you should be looking at the pros and cons of converting your RRSP to an RRIF, an annuity, or both.
 Since these options are not mutually exclusive, a balanced approach that combines them works for most people.